HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/arrays.md

 trace(importantList); // ["FIRST","SECOND","LAST"]
 ```

-You can also map an array using the array comprehension:
+You can also map an array using array comprehension:

 ```haxe
 var list:Array<String> = ["first", "second", "last"];